 Police Athletic League (PAL) is the largest independent youth organization in New York City that provides educational and recreational activities for children and young adults.
 PAL Inc. and The New York City Police Department work in partnership to provide communities with summer and after-school recreational and educational activities.

-We are looking for a STEM Activity Specialist who will be responsible for developing a broad range of STEM (science, technology, engineering, mathematics) activities that promote creativity, self-expression, teamwork, discipline, commitment, and fun learning.
+We are looking for a part-time STEM Activity Specialist who will be responsible for developing a broad range of STEM (science, technology, engineering, mathematics) activities that promote creativity, self-expression, teamwork, discipline, commitment, and fun learning.
 In consultation with the Education Specialist and Center Director, plan, organize and manage related programs, staff, and volunteers, and perform administrative duties that support and facilitate the above primary functions.